EyeLoveKnots

 R3 – 16: Slip stitch over to the space.
 Chain 2.
 2 DC into the same space, skip the 3 DC cluster, (3 DC into the next space, skip the next cluster) 19x.
 Join.
 (20 clusters)

 Fasten Off with a long tail.
-Pull up on the final loop, turn the hat inside out so wrong side is facing.
+Pull up on the final loop, turn the hat inside out so the wrong side is facing.
 Thread the tapestry needle and weave in and out of every other stitch to close up the top.
 Once back to the beginning, pull tight to close and sew to secure.
+Weave in all ends.

 This Month’s Giveaway is sponsored by EyeLoveKnots (that’s me!).
 One winner will receive a $10 Etsy Card to spend in any shop on Etsy!